Simple Load Balancing with Apache

 In this part of the Virtual Host we will be naming our web heads and declaring how we will be balancing.
 The BalanceMember directive is how you declare the webheads, of course you can add as many as you would like, using these as templates.
 The ProxySet directive declares how you would like to balance, we're going to use a "byrequest" balancing algorithm which is the same as a Round Robin, so for each new request you will get a new webhead.
 The order is sequential, there are better and smarter algorithms out there, but this is the easiest to configure and you need no knowledge of networking theory.
 All of this will be wrapped in <Proxy> tags which is how apache knows to send it to mod_proxy, the "balancer://mycluster" identifier is only an identifier, you could technically call it what you want as long as you put the "balancer://" prefix.

-Keep in mind you will want to contact your webheads from the load balancer with their private IPs, this will keep your bandwidth charges down to a minimum by keeping all inter server communication between on the private network, where bandwidth is free.
+Keep in mind you will want to contact your webheads from the load balancer with their private IPs, this will keep your bandwidth charges down to a minimum by keeping all communication between servers on the Service Net, where bandwidth is free.

 <Proxy balancer://mycluster> # WebHead1 BalancerMember http://10.x.x.x:80 # WebHead2 BalancerMember http://10.x.x.x:80 ProxySet lbmethod=byrequests </Proxy>